ktorio/ktor-documentation/topics/running.md

 ## Use automatic reloading

 Ktor can automatically reload the application when changes to the class files are detected, i.e. when you build the Application.
-Enable this feature by adding `watch` configuration to `application.conf`:
+Enable this functionality by adding `watch` configuration to `application.conf`:

 ```groovy
 ktor {